vnic03/myScripts/scripts/background/README.md

 ### `stop.sh`

 Stops the background.sh script and sets specfieed wallpapapers permant.
-Creates STOP file that needs to be removed lik this:
+Creates STOP file that needs to be removed like this:

 ```bash
 rm /tmp/stop-r-b